-2.1.
-Physical Setting
+2.1 Physical Setting

-The Peace River is a tributary in the Mackenzie River drainage basin, which drains into the Arctic Ocean.
-The headwaters of the Peace River lie in the Omineca and Rocky Mountain ranges of north-central BC, as shown on Figure 1.
-The Peace River flows eastward through the Rocky Mountains where it is regulated by two existing hydroelectric dams.
-The WAC Bennett Dam was commissioned in 1967 and impounds Williston Reservoir, with a surface area of 1,773 km.
-The Peace Canyon Dam, commissioned in 1980, is located 20 km downstream of the WAC Bennett Dam and impounds the much smaller Dinosaur Reservoir (9 km).
+The headwaters of the Peace River lie in the Omineca and Rocky Mountain ranges of north-central BC, as shown on Figure 2.
+The Peace River flows eastward through the Rocky Mountains where it is regulated by the two existing hydroelectric dams.
+The WAC Bennett Dam was commissioned in 1967 and impounds Williston Reservoir with a surface area of 1,773 km2.
+The Peace Canyon Dam, commissioned in 1980, is located 20 km downstream of the WAC Bennett Dam and impounds the much smaller Dinosaur Reservoir with a surface area of only 9 km2.
 Downstream of the dams, the Peace River flows eastward and northeastward across the Alberta Plateau and the Peace-Athabasca Lowland, joining the Slave River in northeastern Alberta.
-The Site C Dam site is located 85 km downstream of the Peace Canyon Dam, near Fort St. John, BC.
-The study area for the fluvial geomorphology and sediment transport study for the Project extended from the Peace Canyon Dam to Peace Point, Alberta, a small community and Water Survey of Canada (WSC) gauging station located 108 km upstream of the Slave River confluence.
-The Peace River channel length from the Peace Canyon Dam to Peace Point is 1,115 km.
+The Site C Dam is located 85 km downstream of the Peace Canyon Dam, near Fort St. John, BC.
+The study area for the fluvial geomorphology and sediment transport study for Site C extended from the Peace Canyon Dam to Peace Point, Alberta, a small community and Water Survey of Canada (WSC) gauging station located 1,000 km downstream of Site C.